asquar29/FWI-Prediction/README.md

 A machine learning-based approach to predict the Fire Weather Index (FWI), a crucial metric used to assess wildfire risk.
 Built as part of my academic and AI/ML club engagement, this project reflects my passion for combining chemical engineering knowledge with data science to solve real-world environmental challenges.

 🧠 Motivation
-As a Chemical Engineering undergraduate at NIT Agartala with active involvement in the DSAI (AI/ML) Club, I aimed to apply data-driven techniques to a socially relevant problem — wildfire prediction.
+As a Chemical Engineering undergraduate at NIT Agartala with active involvement in the technical Clubs, I aimed to apply data-driven techniques to a socially relevant problem — wildfire prediction.
 This project showcases how domain knowledge, when fused with machine learning, can yield impactful solutions.

 📌 Project Highlights
 Cleaned and preprocessed historical weather datasets.